 Then, it’s time to lubricate the chain as part of your motorcycle maintenance.
 The recommendation is to lube your motorcycle chain every 300-600 miles to ensure peak performance and a longer lasting life.
 Motorbike Chain Lube is the ideal companion for dry road conditions and will help prevent friction on chain links, ensuring peak performance.
 Thanks to the strong adhesion properties, it’s perfect for high speed or high-stress applications.
 What’s more, the precise spray application reduces any wastage, making it easier to apply exactly where you want it.

 Shielded from the rain and dirt, you will usually find your motorcycle battery tucked away in a protective box.
 Most modern motorbike batteries require little maintenance, however with continuous vibration and use (if you’re a keen rider!) it’s very possible the terminal connections can not only accumulate dirt but potentially come loose.
 In this case, it will block the smooth flow or electrical charge.
 It’s important the terminal connection points are clean and the screws tight.

 Top Tip: A dead battery can be easily re-charged, however a poorly charging battery that constantly runs low may need to be replaced.

 How to check motorbike brakes

 Always check your brakes!
 Although you may not fancy changing them yourself, checking them regularly is easy enough.
 Aside from the brake fluid levels, it’s a given to check the thickness of your brake pads.
-These are the essential components that grip or clamp your brake disc and actually make you bike reduce speed and stop.
+These are the essential components that grip or clamp your brake disc and actually make your bike reduce speed and stop when needed.
 Obvious to say, but if you’re an avid rider, continuous use on your bike applies huge pressure and therefore will wear your motorcycles brake pads down.